 Three days later, on April 3rd, the Regulators were again involved in a gunfight at Blazer’s Mill, which resulted in the death Regulator leader, Richard Brewer.
 MacNab then assumed command of the Regulators, but would not hold the position for long.

 On April 29, 1878, when MacNab, along with Regulators, Ab Saunders and Frank Coe were riding south of Lincoln, they were ambushed by the Seven Rivers Warriors.
 In yet another gunfight, MacNab was killed, Saunders was wounded and Coe surrendered.

 After MacNab’s death, Josiah “Doc” Scurlock then took the leadership role of the Regulators and vowed to avenge Frank’s death.
 Several weeks later, on May 15th, they invaded the Seven Rivers Warriors camp and killed Manuel Segovia, who had been the shooter in MacNab’s killing.

-The Lincoln County War continued to rage until the governor threatened to declare martial law in the county in November, 1878.
-In the end, all but Billy the Kid were given amnesty for their participation in the bloody battles, which claimed the lives of some nineteen men
+The Lincoln County War continued to rage until the governor threatened to declare martial law in the county in November 1878.
+In the end, all but Billy the Kid were given amnesty for their participation in the bloody battles, which claimed the lives of some 19 men